txrnqt/QuestNavTxrnqt/README.md

 # QuestNav
 This project enables streaming Oculus VR headset pose information to an FRC robot using the Network Tables 4 (NT4) protocol.
-This pose information can be used by the robot control system to accurately map the it's surroundings and navigate around a competition field, practice space, or any other location.
-QuestNav produces a more stable and reliable tracking pose than other FRC vision solutions (LimeLight, Photon Vision, etc.)
+This pose information can be used by the robot control system to accurately map it's surroundings and navigate around a competition field, practice space, or any other location.
+QuestNav produces a more stable and reliable tracking pose than any other FRC vision solution (LimeLight, Photon Vision, etc.)

-Using a VR headset for robot localization has many benefits:
+Using a VR headset for robot localization has several advantages:
 - Lower cost than most FRC vision solutions
 - Multiple SLAM cameras enable redundant, calibrated VIO
 - Camera tracking is fused with an onboard IMU to provide accurate position and velocity estimates